crxig-rxberts/Chess/README.md

 ### 3e. i.
 Reflective review; Improvements

-The Boards current game state is reflected in this [pieceLayout](https://github.com/crxig-rxberts/Chess/blob/d66054c761d02de381dba955494ec0e904fb86b8/src/main/game/Board.cpp#L33) vector, but we actually store a pieces position and pieces type within itself (piece object).
-Due to the fact we have all piece positions, the board size and thus the tile size, we do not need this pieceLayout object to reflect the board.
+The Boards current game state is reflected in this [pieceLayout](https://github.com/crxig-rxberts/Chess/blob/d66054c761d02de381dba955494ec0e904fb86b8/src/main/game/Board.cpp#L33) vector, but we actually store a pieces position and a pieces type within itself (the piece object).
+Due to the fact we have all piece positions, the board size and the tile size, we do not need this pieceLayout object to reflect the board.
 The algorithms for this would be vastly different to my implementations and my code is heavily dependent on this pieceLayout vector, so I have not yet made this improvement.

-As seen in the [pieceLayout](https://github.com/crxig-rxberts/Chess/blob/d66054c761d02de381dba955494ec0e904fb86b8/src/main/game/Board.cpp#L33) vector pieces are reflected by a pieceIndex, this pieceIndex is used throughout my code for all different reasons, but this could have been implemented as an enumerated type with the piece names, this refactor wouldn't change functionality of my code, but would greatly enhance the readability of my code.
+As seen in the [pieceLayout](https://github.com/crxig-rxberts/Chess/blob/d66054c761d02de381dba955494ec0e904fb86b8/src/main/game/Board.cpp#L33) vector pieces are reflected by a pieceIndex, this pieceIndex is used throughout my code for all different reasons, but this could have been implemented as an enumerated type with the piece names, this refactor wouldn't change functionality of my code, but would greatly enhance the readability of the code.

 As seen [here](https://github.com/crxig-rxberts/Chess/blob/d66054c761d02de381dba955494ec0e904fb86b8/include/Piece.hpp) in my Piece.hpp file, this is the piece representation.
 I instantiate a piece for every piece on the board and this is assigned a pieceIndex reflecting its type.
 This would have been a great time for me to make use of the
 Inheritance principle.
-If I created a class for each piece type that extended from Piece then I could instantiate each individual piece at start and also add extra attributes to an individual piece like its movements, this would allow me to remove [this code](https://github.com/crxig-rxberts/Chess/blob/d66054c761d02de381dba955494ec0e904fb86b8/src/main/game/PieceMovement.cpp#L5C1-L11C2) from PieceMovement.
+If I created a class for each piece type that extended from Piece then I could instantiate each individual piece at start and also add extra attributes to an individual piece like its movements, this would allow me to remove [this code](https://github.com/crxig-rxberts/Chess/blob/d66054c761d02de381dba955494ec0e904fb86b8/src/main/game/PieceMovement.cpp#L5C1-L11C2) from PieceMovement and store it as a self contained element for each inheritor of Piece.

 ### 3e. ii.
 Reflective review; Future iterations